awsdocs/aws-systems-manager-user-guide/doc_source/sysman-maintenance-perm-cli.md

    }
    ```
 **Note**
 Make a note of the `RoleName` and the `Arn`\.
-You will specify these when you create a Maintenance Window\.
+You specify these when you create a Maintenance Window\.

 1. Run the following command to attach the `AmazonSSMMaintenanceWindowRole` managed policy to the role you created in step 2: